Ankush2107/Introduction-to-Node/readme.md

 A library is a collection of pre-written code that developer can use to perform specific well defined task.

 ### In Simple words...
-`Whenever you cook food, you don't have to grow vegetables and spices in your farm by yourself.All you have to is just go to the market and purchase it, then start making you food.
+`Whenever you cook food, you don't have to grow vegetables and spices in your farm by yourself.
+All you have to do is just go to the market and purchase it, then start making your food.
 This ingredients are so common that it has been grown already by someone else.
 This whole machanism is called framework.`

-`In software world there are so many things which are repetative, so just understand that someone else has alreadys done some task for you, this task can be as complex as creating an authentication system or it can be as simple as running your http server.
+`In software world there are so many things which are repetative, so just understand that someone else has already done some task for you, this task can be as complex as creating an authentication system or it can be as simple as running your http server.
 So, you don't have to do everything from scratch.`

 `Library is intended to do one very simple task for you and multiple libraries can together form a framework.`